steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 From Kodo, the header ``full_rlnc_codes`` contains the description of the encoder and decoder objects that we use. ``trace`` is an internal class to provide a visual description of internal encoder and decoder processing.
-Other includes are particular to this implementation.
+Other includes are particular to this implementation and they can be found in standard C++ code.

 Required identifiers and types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^